 Does my child need to bring their own mountain bike for this trip?

-Students are welcome to bring their own mountain bike or rent from the bike shop we’ve partnered with in Utah.
-In the 2020 season, full-suspension mountain bikes will be available for rent for $450.
+Students are welcome to bring their own mountain bike or rent a full-suspension mountain bike from the bike shop we’ve partnered with in Utah.
+Please contact us for rental pricing.
 If your child already has a bike that is appropriate for this trip, they are welcome to send it ahead of time for use on the trip.
 Please call our office with any questions regarding the suitability of your child’s bike for this trip.
 Students using their own bikes on Southwest Singletrack will ship their bikes to our bicycle outfitter who will build it up before the trip.
 We will provide detailed bike shipment information with our trip materials in the spring.

 How physically challenging is Southwest Singletrack?